Zegar1/AudioMoth-Utils/README.md

 To be identified as an AudioMoth WAV file, a recording must fit the regex `/^(\d\d\d\d\d\d\d\d_)?\d\d\d\d\d\d.WAV$/` and have the correct WAV header comment.

 ---
-Align an AudioMoth WAV file recorded with the standard firmware with an associated GPS.TXT file.
-First parse the relevant GPS.TXT file:
+Align an AudioMoth WAV file recorded with the standard firmware.
+First parse the associated GPS.TXT file:

 ```javascript
 audiomothUtils.initialise(inputPath);
 ```

 Then align each individual WAV file.

 ```
 audiomothUtils.align(inputPath, outputPath, prefix, onlyProcessFilesBetweenFixes, (progress) => {
     console.log(progress + '% completed');